-Rihito Sajou, a hyperventilating overachiever, winds up attending a high school where the only requirement for graduation is knowing how to write you name.
+Rihito Sajou, a hyperventilating overachiever, winds up attending a high school where the only requirement for graduation is knowing how to write your name.
 Due to some extenuating circumstances, he is now being tutored by one of the many school idiots, Hikaru "Beyan" Kusakabe.
-For two students who had never before had a real conversation, what does the future hold now that they are constantly together?
+For two students who have never had a real conversation before, what does the future hold now that they are constantly together?
 Follow these boys as they experience excitement, betrayal, depression, and love; that unyielding, crazy, poignant, and fantastical kind of love.

 I tend to stay away from BL manga, primarily because of that completely ridiculous notion that I should apparently find guy-on-guy rape titillating.
 So when I stumbled upon a manga that contained yaoi but, to my knowledge, none of that garbage, I naturally became quite excited and couldn't help but jump straight into it.
 Doukyuusei is a shounen-ai manga (or yaoi, if you prefer to call it that way, as I do; there isn't any sexual content, for your information, although there are some kiss scenes) by Nakamura Asumiko.
 The story follows Kusakabe Hikaru and his meeting with Sajou Rihito at the all boys' school

 they attend together, and the development of their relationship.